spacemeshos/testnet-guide/netconfig.md

 # Network configuration

 In order to participate in the Spacemesh network and to earn smeshing rewards your computer firewall (and in some cases your home network router) needs to be configured, so the Spacemesh App is able to accept incoming Internet connections on `port 7153` for both `TCP` and `UDP`.
+The App attempts to automatically configure your network using UPnP so in most cases you do not need to manually configure your network to support Spacemesh.

 ## Computer Clock Configuration
 Please make sure that your computer clock is synced to a time server such as `time.windows.com` or `time.apple.com`.
 You must be synced to NTP time to be able to connect to the Spacemesh network.